Hadoop and MapReduce User Handbook

-MapReduce is something which comes under Hadoop.
+MapReduce is something that comes under Hadoop.
 It is a programming model which is used to process large data sets by performing map and reduce operations.
 Every industry dealing with Hadoop uses MapReduce as it can differentiate big issues into small chunks, thereby making it relatively easy to process data.

 You can also download the printable PDF of this Hadoop and MapReduce cheat sheet.

 What is Hadoop MapReduce?